 Recreation and community services are vital to the social fabric of Diamond Valley, but the Town faces growing challenges in maintaining and delivering these services at current levels.
 Key facilities, including the pool and community hall, are in significant disrepair, while the arena and curling rink require extensive upgrades to remain functional.
 The escalating costs of maintaining these facilities, combined with the increasing demands of a growing population, put pressure on the Town's ability to provide high-quality services without additional funding sources or cost-saving measures.
-Additionally, the Town has already had to make difficult decisions regarding service reductions, such as the elimination of events like Light Up, which have historically fostered community connection and engagement.
+Additionally, the Town has already had to make difficult decisions regarding service reductions, which have historically fostered community connection and engagement.
 While outdoor spaces remain heavily used and loved by residents, they cannot fully replace the social and recreational value provided by indoor facilities and events.